brodyzt/Calculator-Chat-Bot/README.md

   1. The only the packages used with the terminal version are oUint, and nums so you should not need to install anything to run the command line version
   2. There is a make file to make running the code simpler
-    - `make compile` will compile the code
     - `make test` will run the test suite
     - `make repl` will compile and run the
     - `make clean` will clean up the files built
 + Running the server
+    - `make compile` will compile the code
+    - ./sever.ml will run the server

 + Using the messanger bot
+    - you can message "Ocaml Calculator" or CLICK THIS LINK to message the the bot

 Using the calculator
 ================

 Types
 ------
 + integers (of infinite size)